viceroypenguin/Going.Plaid/README.md

 This will allow you to save a single `PlaidClient` in the DI system without tracking `secret` and `clientId` separately.
 `PlaidClient` is comfortable being used as a single-instance class in this manner.

+#### Example
+Please visit [this repo](https://github.com/jcoliz/PlaidQuickstartBlazor) and download to review a working example of how to use this library and the Plaid API.

 ### .NET Core Configuration Options

 #### Easy to use: